Onyedinma’s notable Wycombe Wanderers stats vs Tottenham Hotspur | Goal.com

 Despite their poor run in the English second tier, they took the lead in the 25th minute after Uche Ikpeazu’s cross flicked off Davinson Sanchez into the path of Onyedinma, who side-footed past veteran goalkeeper Joe Hart from eight yards.

-With that effort, the 24-year-old has now scored in two successive games for Gareth Ainsworth’s men (both in the FA Cup), having scored on none of his first 24 games in the 2020-21 campaign.
+With that effort, the 24-year-old has now scored in two successive games for Gareth Ainsworth’s men, both in the FA Cup, having scored in none of his first 24 games in the 2020-21 campaign.

 The introduction of Harry Kane, Heung-Min Son and Tanguy Ndombele brought life into Tottenham’s attack, nevertheless, they had to wait until four minutes to the end of the game before getting their acts right – as Harry Winks curled home his left-footed effort past Allsop.